nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 After the `ObservableList<Order>` has been sorted,

-Step 1.  the `SortCommand` obtains the relevant success message by invoking `sortDescriptor.generateSuccessMessage()`.
+1.  the `SortCommand` obtains the relevant success message by invoking `sortDescriptor.generateSuccessMessage()`.

-Step 2.  a `CommandResult` object is then instantiated using the message, and returned to `LogicManager`.
+2.  a `CommandResult` object is then instantiated using the message, and returned to `LogicManager`.

-Step 3.  the UI proceeds to display the sorted list of orders.
+3.  the UI proceeds to display the sorted list of orders.

 #### Design choices